The WormBoss worm control program for Tasmania has five components that are most effective when used in combination.

-- Drench all introduced sheep with a combination of no less than 4 unrelated drench actives with at least one of these being the newest drench actives: monepantel (Zolvix®) or derquantel (with abamectin—Startect®)3.
+- Drench all introduced sheep with a combination of no less than 4 unrelated drench groups with at least one of these being the newest drench actives: monepantel (Zolvix®) or derquantel (with abamectin—Startect®)3

 - At other times, use the Drench Decision Guide to make drenching decisions.

 - Conduct DrenchTests each 2–3 years, and use DrenchCheck-‐Day14s in between.

 - Use effective drenches and multi-active3 combinations where possible.

 - In general, use short-acting treatments and restrict the use of long-acting products for specific purposes and high-risk times of the year (see later in this program).